-FCI single point insertion flow meters are calibrated at the centerline of the process pipe.
-The flow element is properly mounted when the tip of the flow element is located 0.25 inches (6 mm) past the pipe centerline.
+The flow element is properly mounted when the tip of the flow element is located 0.50 inches (13 mm) past the pipe centerline.
 The scale etched on the side of the insertion pipe indicates the length to the tip of the flow element.
 Follow the steps below to install the ST51A flow element.

-- 1. Calculate the Insertion depth using the equation below.
+- 1. Calculate the insertion depth using the equation below.

 - I = Insertion depth

 - I.D. = Pipe inside diameter

 - T = Pipe wall thickness

 - C = Pipe mounting coupling and compression fitting (installed length)

-$$I = 0.25'' + \frac{I.D.}{2} + T + C$$
+$$I = 0.50" + \frac{I.D.}{2} + T + C$$

 - 2. Mark the insertion pipe at the calculated insertion depth. - 3.
 Apply proper thread sealant to the tapered pipe thread on the compression fitting and secure into pipe mounting coupling. - 4.
 Insert the flow element to the insertion depth mark making sure the orientation flat is aligned parallel to the flow direction.
 Hand tighten the compression nut.
 Compression fitting manufacturer recommends 1-1/4 turns past hand tight. - 5.
-Tighten the compression nut to the torque specified for the corresponding ferrule material.
-See Table 2 below.
+Tighten the compression nut to the torque specified for the corresponding ferrule material as shown in Table 2 below.